AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 <h4>Simpler way to calculating the angle?</h4>

 Now these are a lot of hoops to go through for simply finding the angle between two vectors.
-If you want to have a simpler way of that angle you can use:
+If you want to have a simpler way of finding that angle you can use:

 <pre><code>// vectors should be normalized
 angle = atan2(v2.y, v2.x) - atan2(v1.y, v1.x)
 if (angle < 0) { angle += 2 * PI;}
 </code></pre>

 However, this isn't sufficient to figuring out the drawing order of the angle.
+We'll go over a simpler way to our strategy later in this post.

 <h4>A visual example</h4>
-Here's a visual examle of why this is necessary.
+And here's a visual examle of why this is necessary.
 If we were to ignore the correct orientation and drawing order of the arcs we would end up with weird behaviour:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">